-PUSKAPA was established in early 2010 in Universitas Indonesia, through a collaboration between FISIP Universitas Indonesia, Columbia University, and BAPPENAS (the Ministry of National Development Planning).
-Everyone involved in the establishment of this Center wanted to contribute to closing the gaps between knowledge and practice in the field of child protection and wellbeing in Indonesia.
+PUSKAPA was established in early 2010 at Universitas Indonesia through a collaboration between the university's Faculty of Social and Political Sciences (FISIP UI), Columbia University, and the Indonesian Ministry of National Development Planning (BAPPENAS).
+The Center was established to contribute to closing the gaps between knowledge and practice in the field of child protection and wellbeing in Indonesia.

 “PUSKAPA has shown that there is no gap between science and reality.
 Knowledge produced should not be contained in academic space, but should be further applied in practice through mediums such as training and programmatic recommendations to improve the wellbeing of children in Indonesia.
 PUSKAPA’s holistic approach to problem-solving and its strength in interdisciplinary network and partners at national, regional, and global level has made PUSKAPA one of the most prolific and unique research centers in the field of child protection in Indonesia.
 Onwards, PUSKAPA!”

 Indonesia has institutionalized stronger governments and survived frequent large-scale natural disasters as well as a number of economic crises in recent years.
 We have achieved lower-middle income status and managed to maintain a steady economic growth rate.
 Despite the sturdy economy, poverty and access to quality basic services remain the country’s biggest problems.

 The country requires an effective and well resourced strategy to overcome adversity more than ever.
 The quality of more than 87 million Indonesian children today will shape Indonesia’s development potential tomorrow.
 The government should invest in high-quality health, social protection, education, and livelihoods opportunities to pave the way for children’s futures.
 Investing in children, at the earliest stage possible, therefore, represents a great opportunity for the country’s population to continue on an upward human development trend.